OvsyannikovI/Test_repository/test.md

-Список всех веток:
-* git branch
+ git commit -a -m "message"